-- The Ficus microcarpa ‘Green Island’ is a low-maintenance plant suitable for indoor and outdoor cultivation.
+Ficus microcarpa ‘Green Island’ is a stunning plant known for its glossy green leaves and compact growth habit.

 Appearance and Characteristics of Ficus microcarpa ‘Green Island’